AnyFetch/file-watcher/README.md

 ## Reset
 Every time you run this command, a JSON file is stored in `~/.anyfetch-file-watcher/$STRIPPED_DIRECTORY.json` with cursor details.
 If you want to resend everything, remove this file.

+## Known bugs
+There is a bug in local files deletion detection if these files have non ascii character in their name.